-- Narcissists are often assumed to be braggadocious, extroverted individuals that are always the center of attention.
+- Individuals with narcissistic personality disorder (NPD) are often assumed to be braggadocious, extroverted individuals that are always the center of attention.

 - Introverted narcissists use what’s known as covert psychological behaviors that can mask their true intentions.
 Because of this, their manipulation tactics can be harder to spot.

 - Some of the signs of an introverted narcissist include playing the victim, being unable to handle criticism, and downplaying one’s skills or abilities in order to get praise from others.

 - As we attempt to shield ourselves from narcissists, it’s important to distinguish the difference between those with narcissistic personality traits and those with narcissistic personality disorder, a mental health condition often caused by childhood trauma.

 - Do your best to maintain healthy boundaries while also fostering empathy for the individual who may be suffering.
 This can be accomplished by focusing on what’s in your control and putting yourself in their shoes (from a distance).

 Perhaps it’s something about the magnetic allure of narcissistic personalities — or maybe it’s our own dark, inner desires to focus intensely on ourselves that spark interest in narcissism.
 Whatever the case, we know a lot about the extroverted, grandiose persona typically associated with narcissists — but introverts can be narcissistic, too.

 Introverted narcissists are sometimes referred to as covert narcissists because their tactics and ways of getting attention are less obvious and less obnoxious than a “classic” narcissist.
 But that doesn’t mean that your risk of being manipulated is any lower.
 Learn more about the signs of an introverted narcissist, covert narcissistic behavior, and why it’s important to empathize with people who have narcissistic personality disorder — a real mental health condition — vs. those with narcissistic personality traits.